Faith Goldy: Career as a white supremacist activist

 After her firing, Goldy continued as an activist for far-right political beliefs.
 She also began providing commentary exclusively to alt-right and white supremacist media outlets.

 In December 2017, Goldy appeared on the alt-right podcast Millennial Woes and recited white supremacist David Lane's slogan, the Fourteen Words: "We must secure the existence of our people and a future for white children".
 She stated: "I don't see that as controversial...
 We want to survive" when questioned about her use of the saying.

 After reciting the slogan, crowdfunding site Patreon suspended her account in May 2018 and she was banned from PayPal in July.
 After losing her Patreon account, she began receiving contributions through an alternative crowdfunding system, Freestartr.
 This platform was shut out of PayPal the same month, leaving her unable to receive payments.

 In a YouTube video posted in April 2018, Goldy praised the writing of Corneliu Zelea Codreanu, a Romanian politician who founded an ultranationalist and violently antisemitic organization called the Iron Guard, when discussing book recommendations for her followers.

 On September 8, 2018, Goldy endorsed The Turner Diaries on her Twitter account.
-The book was written by American Neo-Nazi and National Alliance founder William Luther Pierce.
+The book was written by American neo-Nazi and National Alliance founder William Luther Pierce.
 It tells a fictional story of a race war that spreads across the world and ends with the genocide of all non-white races.
 The book is credited with inspiring the Oklahoma City Bombing and multiple hate crimes, and is banned in Canada.

 On March 2, 2020, a video narrated and written by Goldy for VDARE called for the creation of a "white ethnostate" in the United States.
 She has appeared on Lana Lokteff's program Radio 3Fourteen.
-She also gave her support to the Greek political party Golden Dawn, which has been described as Neo-fascist and a Neo-Nazi group.
+She also gave her support to the Greek political party Golden Dawn, which has been described as neo-fascist and a neo-Nazi group.

-As of August 2022, Goldy's YouTube channel had more than 91,200 subscribers.
-All of her videos have been deleted.
+Goldy has been out of public life since 2021, stating that "I am a wife, wholly devoted to my private life."